-Costs for dry-weather flow diversion to a wastewater treatment plant for recycled water use included site preparation and excavation, installation of a dry-weather diversion pump, treatment and distribution of recycled water, and re-vegetation.
+Costs for dry-weather flow diversion to a wastewater treatment plant for recycled water use included site preparation and excavation, installation of a dry-weather diversion pump, a one-time sewer connection fee, an annual sewer fee, and re-vegetation.
 Alternative F assumed low and high estimates for excavated material placement (i.e. on-site versus off-site).
 Unit costs for an example parcel are shown in Table B-7 in Attachment B.